Support local funding for

 Why is TCD proposing a 10-year rates and charges schedule?

+We currently have a 10 year rate schedule.
 Long-term local funding for TCD is the optimal choice for our community.
 Thurston County residents will benefit from:

 Predictability: Reduced uncertainty about future funding gives us space to develop Thurston County-specific programs to solve and support complex natural resource and agriculture challenges, such as our unique endangered and threatened wildlife species and vibrant local agriculture economy.

-Focus on Service: TCD will focus more on our mission and providing quality community service, rather than dealing with financial uncertainties and developing contingency plans for county-funded services, such as our popular soil testing program.
+Focus on Service: TCD will focus more on our mission and providing quality community service, rather than dealing with financial uncertainties and developing contingency plans for district-funded services, such as our popular soil testing program.

 Investment in a local Conservation Education Center: This funding helps unlock the door to a Conservation Education Center (CEC) for our community.
 The CEC will be a “conservation hub” that unites urban and rural residents of all ages in learning about managing farmland, agricultural businesses, wildlife habitat, shorelines and other natural resources.
 Learn more about our plan for the CEC here.